faucetsdn/daq/docs/add_test.md

 assumed, as specific details are out of scope for this documentation.
 There are two steps for testing: building the tests, and running them.

-Test configuration is controlled through the configuration parameter `host_tests`, which defaults to `misc/host_tests.conf`.
-That file provides directives used to build and run tests appropriately.
+Test build configuration is controlled through the configuration parameter `host_tests`, which defaults to `misc/host_tests.conf`.
+That file provides directives used to build tests and specify which ones are available at runtime.
 Explicitly setting this value (e.g. to a local file in the `local/` directory) can be used to customize base behavior.
 Once set, both the `cmd/build` and `cmd/run` processes will pick it up.

+The `misc/host_tests.conf` specifies the baseline set of tests that is used for basic regression integration testing. `misc/all_tests.conf` is used to represent all of the tests available to the system: more comprehensive, but slower to build and run.

+Test _subsets_ should have a simple name that describes the rough idea of the group.
+Individual test _modules_ are encapsulated in Dockerfiles that should have the name `Dockerfile.test_XXX` where `XXX` represents the name of the individual test module.
+Generally best practice is to follow the example set by the `subset/switcher` group of tests when adding a new subset.

-## Example Setup
+## Example Test Setups

+The _switcher_ test is configured in the `misc/all_tests.conf` file.
+To add a new test, there should be a parallel structure, starting with a `build.conf` entry pointing to the new test specification.

 An example `flakey` test is included as a tutorial primer.
 To configure, do the following stems (assuming a clean starting point):